 YouTube (including YouTube Kids)

-Google lets people pay or rent movies and TV shows from the major, and many of the smaller, Hollywood studios directly from YouTube (any movie purchased on YouTube can also be viewed in the Google Movies and TV app on the same Google account, and vice versa).
-In addition, YouTube has a smaller selection of Hollywood movies that can be viewed in full for free, if you don’t mind commercials.
+Google lets people pay or rent movies and TV shows from the major, and many of the smaller, Hollywood studios directly from YouTube (any movie purchased on the servicecan also be viewed in the Google Movies and TV app on the same Google account, and vice versa).
+In addition, the service has a smaller selection of Hollywood movies that can be viewed in full for free, if you don’t mind commercials.

 YouTube Music is Google’s latest attempt to break into the streaming music business.
-Launched in June 2018, it’s basically a replacement for the older Google Play Music (the latter service technically still exists, but will likely be phased out in the near future).
+Launched in June 2018, it’s basically a replacement for the older Google Play Music which will be phased out in the near future).
 It offers streaming music from a vast library of songs and albums as well as music videos, and it allows you to create and manage your own playlists.

-YouTube Premium was previously called YouTube Red but was renamed when YouTube Music launched in June 2018.
+YouTube Premium was previously called YouTube Red but was renamed when the Music service launched in June 2018.
 It’s also the only service that doesn’t come with its own app.
-It’s a paid add-on for YouTube power users.
-For $11.99 a month, you not only get all of the benefits of YouTube Music, but you can also watch nearly any YouTube video without any banner ads or video ad breaks (this does not apply when you watch the free Hollywood movies posted on YouTube, however).
+It’s a paid add-on for power users.
+For $11.99 a month, you not only get all of the benefits of Music, but you can also watch nearly any YouTube video without any banner ads or video ad breaks (this does not apply when you watch the free Hollywood movies posted on the service, however).

-In addition, you can listen to the audio of any YouTube video in the background with a YouTube Premium subscription, and you can download and watch videos offline as well.
-Until just recently, YouTube Premium was also the only way to watch Google’s lineup of exclusive TV shows and movies under its YouTube Originals banner.
-Those shows include the hit Karate Kid sequel series Cobra Kai.
-However, YouTube has now revealed that the content in YouTube Originals will soon become available for everyone to watch, supported by ads.
-It’s possible that new YouTube Originals content will make their debut first on YouTube Premium before they become supported by ads, but that’s just speculation at this stage.
+In addition, you can listen to the audio of any YouTube video in the background with a Premium subscription, and you can download and watch videos offline as well.
+Until just recently, Premium was also the only way to watch Google’s lineup of exclusive TV shows and movies under its YouTube Originals banner.
+However, the service is moving away from scripted YouTube Original series.

 YouTube TV allows up to six people to use the service on one account, and it supports up to three simultaneous video streams.
 Perhaps the service’s biggest feature is the unlimited cloud DVR feature.
 Yes, you can record and rewatch as many TV shows and movies on your YouTube TV channel lineup as you want with no storage limits.
 The only limit it does have is time; the cloud DVR recordings will expire nine months after you store them.

-The price for YouTube TV is $49.99 a month with a 14-day free trial.
-There are a number of other channels that you can add to your lineup for additional fees, such as regional sports networks, and pay movie channels like Showtime, Starz and Epix (sadly, YouTube TV currently does not offer a way to watch HBO through its service; you will have to sign up for a separate HBO Now subscription for access).
+The price for YouTube TV is $64.99 a month with a 14-day free trial.
+There are a number of other channels that you can add to your lineup for additional fees, such as regional sports networks, and pay movie channels like HBO Max, Cinemax, Showtime, Starz and Epix.